Work on CPEC projects going on

 CPEC Authority Chairman Lt Gen (R) Asim Saleem Bajwa and Secretary Planning Mathair Niaz Rana briefed the Senate Special Committee on CPEC under Senator Sherry Rehman that held its meeting here at the Parliament House on Monday.

-He said that the Executive Committee of the National Economic Council (ECNEC) approved ML-1 with cost of $7.2 billion.
+He said that that Executive Committee of National Economic Council (ECNEC) approved ML-1 with cost of $7.2 billion.
 The ML-I Railway Project includes dualization and upgrading of 1,872km railway track from Peshawar to Karachi, and it’s a big milestone for the second phase of the CPEC.

 The Orange Line train project will also be opened to the public soon, he said.
 CPEC Authority chairman also informed the committee that work on the western route is in progress, and Rashakai Special Economic Zone (REZ) would be inaugurated soon.